crontab -l | grep spacemonc.py 50 18 * * * /root/bin/spacemonc.pyBecause it's going to be an (almost) single threaded server, I use puppet to make it run at a random time on each system (I say "almost" because it actually uses method level locking to hold each thread in a sleep state, so it's actual

 server.serve_forever()

-And now I get an email if any of my OS partitions is getting too full.
 It's surpising how small server software can be when you use a framework like XMLRPC.
 In the old days, I would have needed 200 lines of parsing code and case statements.
 Goodbye to all that.